xot/ElectraOne/README.md

 - ```SENDMIDI_CMD``` full path to the ```sendmidi```command.
 If ```None```(the default), fast uploading of presets is not supported.
 - ```USE_PRELOAD_FEATURE```.
 Whether to use the preloaded presets feature (if supported).
 If false, the predefined presets in ```Devices.py``` are always used, overriding any (older) preloaded presets on the E1.
 Default is ```True```.
 - ```POSITION_FINE```.
 Whether to update the position with every sub_division  change, or only every beat.
 Default is `True`.
+- ```TIMEOUT_STRETCH``` Factor to stretch the timout when uploading presets or LUA scritps to compensate for slow working conditions.
+Default is 1.

 If the sendmidi command cannot be found or fails, the remote script falls back to normal (slow) sending of presets through Live itself.